lora213/100xBuddy/README.md

 # 100xBuddy
-Building an application that lets you find a peer collaborator
+An application that lets you find a buddy to collaborate on learning and your 100x journey